BruceZhangReve/MoME/README.md

 ## 3. Dataset and Pre-Trained LLMs

-To evaluate the practical performance of our proposed method in time series prediction scenarios with complex textual inputs, we

 Main experiments are conducted on two multi-modal time series benchmarks from MT-Bench, covering two domains: [weather, finance]; TimeMMD, convering four domains: [Environment, Energy, Infectious Disease, Social Good].
 Each dataset consists of structured time series data and textual questions that require understanding of time-dependent trends.

 ### Dependencies